 Craigmillar Castle Edinburgh: A Wee Bit Of History

-Craigmillar castle was originally outside of Edinburgh, until the city limits expanded widely enough that it is now included as being part of the city!
+Craigmillar Castle was originally outside of Edinburgh, until the city limits expanded far enough that it is now included as being part of the city!

 It is one of the most well-preserved castles in Scotland, as well as being incredibly photogenic.
 I recommend walking to the south side of the castle for the best photos!

 In 1660, the castle was sold to Sir John Gilmour.
 The Gilmour’s left the castle during the 18th century, and it was during this time the castle fell into ruin.

 The labyrinth of stairs and rooms makes the castle an interesting and slightly confusing place to explore.
 It’s a great family day out; children love exploring the many nooks and crannies of the castle.

-Craigmillar castle also offers stunning views of Edinburgh and Arthur’s Seat.
-Edinburgh castle can also be spotted from the top of the tower.
+Craigmillar Castle also has stunning views of Edinburgh, Edinburgh Castle and Arthur’s Seat from the top of the tower.

 The Castle and the Queen

 One of Craigmillar Castle’s most famous visitors was Mary Queen of Scots.
 She stayed here on two occasions; the first in September 1563, and the second in December 1566 after suffering an illness shortly after she gave birth to James IV– the future King who would unite Scotland and England.

 Queen Mary partook in activities such as archery, hunting and horse-riding at Craigmillar Castle.

-The first thing you’ll notice about the castle is the two yew trees that line the entrance.
+The first thing you’ll notice when entering the castle is two yew trees that line the entrance.
 It is believed these trees were planted in Queen Mary’s honour when she stayed at the castle.
 The wood from yew trees are often used to craft bows for archery, and they symbolise longevity and rebirth.
 You’ll find them planted at the entrance of many churches in Ireland.